Aliases for PCSK1 Gene

 GeneCards Summary for PCSK1 Gene

 PCSK1 (Proprotein Convertase Subtilisin/Kexin Type 1) is a Protein Coding gene.
 Diseases associated with PCSK1 include Proprotein Convertase 1/3 Deficiency and Body Mass Index Quantitative Trait Locus 12.
-Among its related pathways are Neuroscience and Embryonic and Induced Pluripotent Stem Cells and Lineage-specific Markers.
+Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and Incretin synthesis, secretion, and inactivation.
 Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and endopeptidase activity.
 An important paralog of this gene is FURIN.

 UniProtKB/Swiss-Prot Summary for PCSK1 Gene